goatcorp/dalamud-docs/docs/plugin-development/interaction/expanding-game-events.md

     private void SetSavePendingDetour(RaptureMacroModule* self, bool needsSave, uint set) {
         try {
-            Services.PluginLog.Information("A macro save happened!");
+            Plugin.PluginLog.Information("A macro save happened!");
             // Your plugin logic goes here.
         } catch (Exception ex) {
-            Services.PluginLog.Error(ex, "An error occured when handling a macro save event.");
+            Plugin.PluginLog.Error(ex, "An error occured when handling a macro save event.");
         }

         // We're intentionally suppressing nullability checks.
 You can only get to this code if the hook exists.